News & Events

 Inclusion Done Right!
 Conference

-The School of Health Professions and the President’s Office of Diversity, Inclusion and Intercultural Initiatives are pleased to present the Inclusion Done Right! annual conference.
-This conference provides an integrated bridge between Stony Brook University and community partners to promote inclusive community-based opportunities that align with best practices and optimize participation for people with disabilities.
+The School of Health Professions and the President’s Office of Diversity, Inclusion and Intercultural Initiatives presented the Inclusion Done Right! annual conference, which provided an integrated bridge between Stony Brook University and community partners to promote inclusive community-based opportunities that align with best practices and optimize participation for people with disabilities.

 2024 Pre-College Summer Program